AdaCore/gnatstudio/docs/users_guide/editing.rst

 Using the Clipboard
 ===================

-This section is of interest to X-Window users who are used to cutting and pasting with the middle mouse button.
+This section is of interest to X Window System users who are used to cutting and pasting with the middle mouse button.
 In the GPS text editor, as in many recent X applications, the :guilabel:`GPS clipboard` is set by explicit cut/copy/paste actions, either through menu items or keyboard shortcuts, and the :guilabel:`primary clipboard` (i.e. the 'middle button' clipboard)